BLOG

 It’s important for employers to accurately classify their employees as either non-exempt or exempt to avoid any potential legal issues.
 Misclassifying employees can result in costly lawsuits and penalties for violating state labor laws.

-California Overtime Laws for Part Time Workers:
+California Overtime Laws for Part Time Workers: Who is Eligible for Overtime Rate?

 Most employees in California are eligible for overtime, except for certain exempt categories such as executive, professional, and some administrative employees who meet specific criteria related to their duties and salary.